nareshr5/Food-ordering-app-using-react/README.md

 - shimmer UI is created need to be integrated ( need to check whether lazy loading can be used insted?)
 - need to work on page navigations and dynamic data renderings ( for home, restaurant page, payment page, summary page, if needed make some design changes)
-- need to adjust the footer (on resturant menu page it is shows in the middle) (done) -working on the changes on firebase
+- need to adjust the footer (on resturant menu page it is shows in the middle) (done) -working on the changes on firebase (facing some issues on authentication)

 - when be come back to the restaurant menu page , it is not showing the selected items